-- 2.1 Notices to competitors of all classes will be posted on the official notice boardat: https://gbrtopper.ourclubadmin.com/notice-board.php?event=1185 Notices may also be copied to the event Telegram group. - 2.2 There will be a competitor briefing that all competitors should attend at 10:30 on the Saturday morning in the Event Hall. - 2.3 Communication with competitors (including BFD notification under RRS 30.4 and Rule 42 penalty signalling under RRS P1) will be by championship number.
+- 2.1 Notices to competitors of all classes will be posted on the official notice board on the window of the race office facing the main hall.
+Notices may also be copied to the event online notice board https://gbrtopper.ourclubadmin.com/notice-board.php?event=1275 and Telegram group. - 2.2 There will be a welcome and briefing for all competitors, which all competitors should attend, at 16:00 on Sunday in the main hall. - 2.3 There will be a daily briefing for all championship competitors, which all championship competitors should attend, at 10:00 on each day from Monday to Thursday and at 09:00 on Friday, in the main hall. - 2.4 There will be a daily briefing for all regatta fleet sailors, which all regatta fleet sailors and a parent or guardian should attend, at 09:00 on each day in the training room. - 2.5 Communication with competitors (including BFD notification under RRS 30.4 and Rule 42 penalty signalling under RRS P1) will be by championship number.
 This changes RRS 30.4 and P1.